MinchinWeb/minchin.pelican.readers.microblog/README.rst

    Tags gets appended towards the end of a micro blog post as hashtags tags by default.
 MICROBLOG_CATEGORY = "µ"
    Default category for your micro blog posts.
-It could be overriden by the metadata on top of individual posts.
+It could be overwritten by the metadata on top of individual posts.

+   Note that Pelican will render the slug (used in URLs) for this default as ``m``.
 MICROBLOG_FOLDER = "micro"
    Folder containing your micro blog posts, relative to your content root folder.